AnggunTW/Dealls-Playwright/README.md

 ## ✅ What’s Included

 - Automated tests for key user flows such as:
-  - Logging in
-  - Viewing mentor list
+  - Searching
-  - Viewing mentor profile/details
+  - Search mentor and Viewing mentor profile/details
-  - Booking a mentoring schedule (couldn't do it because many Mentor is full schedule)
+  - Logging in andBooking a mentoring schedule

 ---